AliRezaJoodi/Electronics_Modules/Pulse Stabilization/README.md

 It's a schematic for **Pulse Stabilization**.
-I tested it and worked great.
+I tested it for many times and worked great.
 It has included:
 - Schematic (It has included schematic file and will open with Altium Designer software.)

 ### Schematic